iTwin/itwinjs-core/docs/core/learning/backend/ManagingActivityLoggingContext.md

 # Managing the ActivityLoggingContext

 Asynchronous backend methods must cooperate to propagate a request's [ActivityId](../../learning/RpcInterface.md#logging-and-activityids) into logging messages.
-The current ActivityId is held by the [ActivityLoggingContext]($bentleyjs-core) class.
-The following rules must be followed by async methods to manage this class:
+The current ActivityId is held by [ActivityLoggingContext.current]($bentleyjs-core).
+Asynchronous methods must follow several rules in order to maintain this context.

 ## Promise-returning functions
 Every `Promise`-returning functions *must*: